ShiftLeftSecurity/llvm2cpg/docs/development.md

 Validation tests should be run via ninja

-There is a shortcut for the fast iterations over `cpg-proto-writer`: validation tests.
+There is a shortcut for the fast iterations over `llvm2cpg`: validation tests.
 This only works if `-DPATH_TO_CODEPROPERTYGRAPH` was set.

 You should specify CPG for which bitcode file you want to validate in the `tests/validation-tests/CMakeLists.txt`.
 Example: